jahaltom/mtDNA-Pre-term-birth-association-/README.md

 - Choose categorical and continuous covariates found to be important in feature selection.
 Include some known covariates that effect PTB (BABY_SEX, MAT_HEIGHT, PW_AGE, nDNA PCs).
 Don't include nDNA PCs in continuous, only place in covs (covariates) section.
 - Choose a reference haplogroup.
 - Construct an informative ID.
+- Be sure ALL models are tested on the same dataset.
+This will allow for AIC/BIC to be compared across models to find the best one.
+To do this, just be sure **columnCont** and **columnCat** contain ALL covs that will be used across ALL models.
+The dataset is filtered from the very beginning (Metadata.M.tsv)  to remove samples with missing data in any of the covs, then plink filtering, PCA outlier removal, WeibullFiltering, and a Final PCA.
+Skipping EDA and feature selection.
+Doing it this way preserves significantly more samples.

 ```
 columnCat="('PhyloHap','BABY_SEX')"